inpe-cdsr/catalog/README.md

 #### Add the Shapefile files

-Follow the steps below to add your Shapefile files to your Geoserver:
+Follow the steps below to add your Shapefile files to your [GeoServer](http://geoserver.org/):

 For the steps below, consider each `<data source name>` one element inside the following list: ["`grid_cbers4_mux`", "`grid_ibge_states`", "`grid_landsat_tm_amsul`", "`grid_sentinel_mgrs`"].